-method and steps to enable Memcached acceleration on SiteGround.What is Memcached Acceleration
+the method and steps to enable Memcached acceleration on SiteGround.What is Memcached Acceleration

-Switch to the Level 3: Memcached tab and select to turn it ON.
+Switch to the Level 3: Memcached tab and select to turn it on.

 At this point, the Memcached function on the SiteGround server is enabled.

 Memcached settingspanel.
-It has an
+It has a

 请说